Santhin/cv/readme.md

 # Piotr (Peter) Sierkin

-_Junior Python Developer/Data Scientist based in Warsaw, Poland_ <br>
+_Python Developer/Data Engineer based in Warsaw, Poland_ <br>

 [Email](mailto:psierkin@gmail.com)  / [LinkedIn](https://www.linkedin.com/in/piotr-sierkin/) / [GitHub](https://github.com/Santhin/)

 ## About position?

-Junior Python Developer with over 1 year experience.
-Curious about expanding knowledge in the field.
+Python Developer curious about expanding knowledge in the field.
 A quick learner in various situations, able to work on my own and as a team member.
 Seeking a challenging position with an opportunity for growth and career advancement as an achievement.
 ## My stack:
- - Languages: Python
+ - Languages: Python, TS
- - Clouds: Google Cloud
+ - Clouds: GCP, AWS
- - Devops: Docker, Github  Actions,
+ - Devops: Docker, Terraform,
  - Software Topics: Event Storming, Desing Patterns, Cloud Computing, Algorithms
  - Architecture Topics: Microservices
  - DS Topics: EDA, ML, NLP